-In this post we’ll look at the final tally for Canadian dividend ETFs in 2020.
-Of course, Canadian dividend ETFs had a rough go in 2020 and during the first modern day pandemic.
+In this post we’ll look at the final tally for Canadian dividend ETFs in 2021.
+Of course, Canadian dividend ETFs had a rough go in 2020 during the first year of the first modern day pandemic.
 The dividend ETFs fell by more than market and while they began to fight back against the TSX Composite, there were just not enough months in 2020 to close the gap.
+In 2021, high dividend ETFs moved to a level of outperformance.

-In the Globe and Mail Rob Carrick noted how the Canadian dividends ETFs underperformed their broad market counterpart at each ETF provider, for 2020 and over the last three and five years.
+In the Globe and Mail Rob Carrick noted how the Canadian dividends ETFs underperformed their broad market counterpart at each ETF provider, for 2020 and over the previous three and five years.

 In my investment recap for 2020 I remarked how the cap-weighed equity indices were well-positioned for the pandemic in Canada and the US.
 They were so well prepared it was uncanny.
 It’s as if the indices knew what was coming.
 In the US the S&P 500 was already weighted to the tech giants that would prosper extensively in the stay at home and work from home economy.
 And of course no company prospered as much as Amazon as we shopped from home.
 Many of the consumer discretionary stocks were waiting as well to accept the dollars that could be spent – see Home Depot and Lowe’s.
 We stayed at home, and we fixed up our homes.
 And of course the health care sector, once again, offered a defensive posture.

 Much of the underperformance of Canadian dividend payers vs the market can be explained by Shopify.
 I covered the incredible story of Shopify in a July MoneySense post.
 That company/stock was already well positioned heading into the pandemic recession.
 The stock then delivered head-turning performance in 2020 with a return of 280%.
-Shopify is now the most valuable publicly traded company in Canada, it took the crown from Royal Bank of Canada.
+Shopify became the most valuable publicly traded company in Canada, it took the crown from Royal Bank of Canada.
+Shopify has since slipped to third position.

 If you didn’t hold Shopify in 2020, you likely underperformed the markets.
 Of course the dividend ETFs don’t hold Shopify, as the company does not pay a dividend.
 Shopify was not even profitable heading into 2020.
-Only Horizons Dividend ETF HAL offers any Canadian tech exposure.
+Only Horizons Dividend ETF HAL offers any Canadian tech exposure (that exposure was greatly reduced in 2021 and into 2022).

 Materials including gold stocks also contributed to Canadian stock market gains in 2020.
 Those risk off assets such as gold did their thing during the uncertainty of 2020.
 And of course there are inflation concerns as the developed world moved to record stimulus and record money printing to fight the pandemic.
-This inflation theme might dominate in 2021 and beyond.
+This inflation did dominate in 2021.

 In a previous post on Canadian dividend ETFs I detailed the drawdown in the pandemic stock market correction.